-Born in Memphis and starting his career in 1974, Russell Jackson moved to Chicago in 1976 and gained his blues "stripes" working with Otis Clay, Buddy Guy, Bobby Rush, Lucky Peterson, Charlie Musselwhite and Willie Nelson plus more.
-He also recorded and toured with such greats as Luther Tucker, Matt Murphy, Kenny Neal and Katie Webster.
+Born in Memphis and starting his career in 1974, Russell Jackson moved to Chicago in 1976 and gained his blues "stripes" working with Otis Clay, Buddy Guy, Bobby Rush, Lucky Peterson, Charlie Musselwhite , Willie Nelson, and many more.

 From 1979-1986 Russell toured exclusively with B.B.
 King recording five live albums.
 During this period he was the first to put slap bass onto a live blues recording.

 From 1988 to 1992 Russell recorded and toured with Silent Partners, Matt Guitar Murphy, Katie Webster, Charlie Musselwhite, Kenny Neal and Willie Nelson (Farm Aide ll & lll).
 With Silent Partners they were the house band for Antoines in Austin, TX.

 In 1992 Russell relocated to Canada and formed The Russell Jackson Band where he toured Canada and the U.S. At this time Russell recorded 3 albums with his own band and also recorded with Long John Baldry and many others.
 He also joined forces with Kenny "Blues Boss" Wayne in 1995 to present touring and recording 10 albums, one being a Juno award winner.